 However, Amir Hossein Saeedi Naeini told Ibena that discussions are underway to set more favorable terms for crypto miners.
 Meanwhile, Iranian President Hassan Rouhani has been discussing creating a unified cryptocurrency for Muslim countries with leaders of other Muslim nations.

-What are your thoughts on the NPOCC conference?
+What do you think of the mining industry in Iran?
 Let us know in the comments section below.